 Citizens Bank Student Loans Rates, Terms and Fees

 Citizens Bank offers borrowers some of the lowest starting APRs relative to other private student lenders, with three loan terms and no prepayment penalty.
-Unlike Sallie Mae and Discover, Citizens Bank doesn't offer to cover up to 100% of school expenses, but the loan amount range will most likely be enough to meet your costs.
+Unlike Sallie Mae, Citizens Bank doesn't offer to cover up to 100% of school expenses, but the loan amount range will most likely be enough to meet your costs.
 If you plan to further your education and get a graduate, law, business or health care degree, Citizens Bank also offers financing up to $350,000.

-Undergraduate Student Loan Features
+Private Student Loan Features

 |Loan type||Private student loan|